NTkernell/Simple-stats-VR/README.md

 # Simple-stats-VR
-A Gorilla Tag mod which puts some stats above your left hand
+A Gorilla Tag mod which puts some stats above your left hand when you press your left secondary button